dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Describe the game world, its rules, and any unique environmental elements.
 Provide enough detail to establish immersion.
 -->
+- A futuristic post-apocalyptic city that had been in the midst of rebuilding
+- The game takes place during the peak of another zombie outbreak, making the city extremely dangerous and difficult to navigate safely.
+- Infected people and mutated creatures, hostile survivors, and environmental hazards such as contaminated areas and collapsing structures pose a threat to anyone traversing the city.

 ### Plot
 <!--